 Sarah E. Goode

-These days, tiny homes are all the rave.
-But, actually, this trend is a little old.
-In 1884, Sarah E. Goode (a Chicago furniture store owner) invented a folding cabinet bed to fit in what is known today as tiny homes.
+In 1884, a Chicago furniture store owner named Sarah E. Goode invented a folding cabinet bed to fit in small homes.
 Goode wanted to make it possible for people living in small homes to have furniture that fit in restricted space.
 When folded, the cabinet bed looks like a desk.
-Goode is known as the first African American woman to receive a patent, on July 14, 1885.
-Today, there’s a Science, Technology, Engineering and Math education (STEM) school in Chicago named after Sarah E. Goode.
+Goode is now known as the first African American woman to receive a patent, on July 14, 1885.
+Today, there’s a Science, Technology, Engineering and Math education school in Chicago named after Sarah E. Goode.

 Available at Multnomah County Library: Women Designers in the U.S.A 1900-2000.
 Diversity and Difference by Multiple ContributorsEdit